gitfer/mongoenosql/README.md

 Here's the [doc!](http://htmlpreview.github.com/?https://github.com/gitfer/mongoenosql/blob/master/index.html)

 Slide in italian.
-Looks like the link above only works with google chrome. 'git pull' in case of other browsers.
+Looks like the link above only works with google chrome. 'git clone' in case of other browsers.

 [Demos](https://github.com/gitfer/mongoenosql/tree/master/demos)